christinec-dev/SpriterNator/README.md

 - When creating an animation, enter the first frame, last frame, and frame rate of your animation.
 Also state wether or not it should loop.
 - You can find the first frame value on your spritesheet at the end of the frame naming "_x".
 - You can find the last frame value on your spritesheet at the end of the frame naming "_x".
+- The frame rate is added automatically, but you can change it if you want.
 - Back to [top](#sections).

 ![6](https://github.com/christinec-dev/SpriterNator/assets/87696858/f605b1c2-2f22-4aaa-8e93-aeb185c78f73)